d1vanov/QEverCloud/README.md

 If *MAJOR_VERSION_DEV_HEADERS_FOLDER_NAME_SUFFIX* is on, `make install` would install the development headers into the folder which name would end with the major version of QEverCloud.

 The two latter options are intended to allow for easier installation of multiple major versions of QEverCloud.

+Since QEverCloud 4.1.0 it is possible to build the library with enabled sanitizers using additional CMake options:
+ * `-DSANITIZE_ADDRESS=ON` to enable address sanitizer
+ * `-DSANITIZE_MEMORY=ON` to enable memory sanitizer
+ * `-DSANITIZE_THREAD=ON` to enable thread sanitizer
+ * `-DSANITIZE_UNDEFINED=ON` to enable undefined behaviour sanitizer

 ## Compatibility